SirMore/100-days-of-code-python/rules.md

 4. If you can't push your code to GitHub for some reason (e.g. if you're only starting to code and doing interactive exercises), provide a link to a tweet.
 You can think of something else as long as your challenge stays public - and you get the benefit of being committed to it and accountable for your progress.
 5. Another good bonus of forking this repo -> if you haven't worked with Markdown before, it's a good way to practice.

-## About
-The #100DaysOfCode challenge is a journey to gaining skills in the programming world.
-I have chosen to master Python by building 100 projects in 100 days with Angela Yu's Udemy course in "[100 Days of Code - The Complete Python Pro Bootcamp for 2021](https://www.udemy.com/course/100-days-of-code/)" and [MITx 6.00.1x: Introduction to Computer Science and Programming Using Python](https://learning.edx.org/course/course-v1:MITx+6.00.1x+2T2021a/home) using the recommended book.
-I will be uploading all my progress to my [log](log.md).
-I will also be posting daily updates on my Twitter: [SMore_eehoward](https://twitter.com/SMore_eehoward)